BonazziEdoardo/bonazziedoardo.github.io/content/authors/edoardo/_index.md

 # -
 ---

-I am a **Maths & Computer Science Ph.D.
-Student** at Bocconi University.
+I am a **Maths & Computer Science BSc Student** at Bocconi University.
 This is a first attempt to build my personal website!

 [comment]: <I attended [**Military Navy College** "F. Morosini"](http://www.marina.difesa.it/EN/training_institute/morosini/Pagine/default.aspx), in Venice, I am a member of [LeadTheFuture](https://leadthefuture.tech), the leading mentoring program for STEM students in Italy, and I have been junior entrepreneur at [JEToP](https://jetop.com).>